 As you can tell, there are tons of benefits to walking vs. taking a cart during your next round.
 While carts do have their time and place, try to make walking a more frequent adventure.

 If you don’t have time to hit the pavement each morning or make it to the gym, don’t forget that walking 18 holes can help you burn nearly 1,000 calories!
 Plus, it usually makes for a better experience as you can enjoy the course and your playing partners as well.

 To get started, make sure you find one of the best push carts or find a great stand bag that is light and easy to carry.
 You could even go with a Sunday Bag if you didn’t think you needed a full 14 clubs.
-Also make sure you have a good pair of golf shoes.
+Also make sure you have a good pair of golf shoes and golf socks.
 If you’ve never walked before, I recommend starting with nine holes, even if you are in shape.